mpcsh/wobsite/src/cv/index.md

 ## Skills
 I approach every endeavor with compassion and trust.
-Understanding and focusing on these emotional states allows me be a better teammate and deliver better work.
+Understanding and focusing on these emotional states allows me to be a better teammate and deliver better work.

 I am a natural collaborator.
 I excel in group environments, and I endeavor to improve the space for other participants.
 This pays dividends not just in engineering contexts, but also in contexts of advocacy and allyship.